valkey-io/valkey-doc/docs/reference/internals/internals-vm.md

 This is what we do:

  * Every time a client sends us a command, *before* the command is executed, we examine the argument vector of the command in search for swapped keys.
-After all we know for every command what arguments are keys, as the Redis command format is pretty simple.
+After all we know for every command what arguments are keys, as the Valkey command format is pretty simple.
  * If we detect that at least a key in the requested command is swapped on disk, we block the client instead of really issuing the command.
 For every swapped value associated to a requested key, an I/O job is created, in order to bring the values back in memory.
 The main thread continues the execution of the event loop, without caring about the blocked client.
  * In the meanwhile, I/O threads are loading values in memory.
 Every time an I/O thread finished loading a value, it sends a byte to the main thread using an UNIX pipe.
 The pipe file descriptor has a readable event associated in the main thread event loop, that is the function `vmThreadedIOCompletedJob`.
 If this function detects that all the values needed for a blocked client were loaded, the client is restarted and the original command called.